smourier/VCamNetSample/README.md

 * **VCamNetSampleSource**: the Media Source that provides RGB32 and NV12 streaming samples.
 * **VCamNetSample**: the "driver" Winforms application that does very little but calls `MFCreateVirtualCamera`.
 * **VCamNetSampleSourceAOT**: the same Media source than the VCamNetSampleSource sample, but as an AOT-compatible project.
 * **VCamNetSampleAOT**: the "driver" application that does very little but calls `MFCreateVirtualCamera`.
-It's not based on Winforms but on a Win32 Window provided by DirectN AOT.

 ## AOT version
-* The AOT version, base on .NET 9, uses [DirectNAOT](https://github.com/smourier/DirectNAot) instead of DirectN.
+* The AOT version, based on .NET 9, uses [DirectNAOT](https://github.com/smourier/DirectNAot) instead of DirectN.
+* VCamNetSampleAOT.exe doesn't use Winforms nor WPF, but a custom Win32 Window provided by DirectN AOT utilities.
-* It also uses the [AotNetComHost](https://github.com/smourier/AotNetComHost) project to allow easy development in DEBUG builds.
+* The VCamNetSampleSourceAOT project uses the [AotNetComHost](https://github.com/smourier/AotNetComHost) project binaries to allow easy development in DEBUG builds.
+These binaries are not required with RELEASE builds.
 * Since it can be published as AOT, it has zero dependency on .NET (it's self-contained) and can be used directly on Windows 11 w/o any prior setup.
 * AOT and non AOT projects are not compatible (you can't use VCamNetSample with VCamNetSampleSourceAOT, and you can't use VCamNetSampleAOT with VCamNetSampleSource) since they don't use the same CLSID for exposing the virtual camera.